 #What I don't like

 - NDepend cannot fix your code automatically.
-Some rules are easy to fix like bad naming or changing the visibility of a method.
-As a developer, I prefer using a Roslyn analyzer, Resharper or JustCode for these kinds of rules as they can fix them in a click.
+Some rules, such as correcting bad naming or changing method visibility, are straightforward to fix.
+As a developer, I prefer using a Roslyn analyzer, ReSharper, or JustCode for these kinds of rules, since they can apply fixes in a single click.

-- NDepend tells you which method or class violates a rule.
-However, it doesn't tell you which lines of code in a method is concerned when applicable.
-For instance, the rule "Boxing/unboxing should be avoided" doesn't show the actual statement.
+- NDepend tells you which method or class violates a rule, but it does not show which specific lines of code are affected.
+For instance, the rule "Boxing/unboxing should be avoided" does not highlight the offending statement.

-- By default, there are, to my mind, too many warnings.
-Some rules are not relevant and are dependent on your way of coding, or what you want to achieve.
-So, you'll have to edit or disable rules, unless you want to see hundreds of warning.
-If you are starting using NDepend on an existing project, you'll need some time to adapt the rules to your expectations.
+- By default, there are too many warnings for my taste.
+Some rules are not relevant to every codebase and depend on your coding style or goals.
+You will need to edit or disable rules, otherwise you will see hundreds of warnings.
+If you are adopting NDepend on an existing project, expect to spend some time tuning the rules to your needs.

 #Conclusion

 NDepend is a great product.
-It allows you to easily query your code and ensure it match your rules, so your application stays maintainable over time.
-It well integrates into the .NET ecosystem (Visual Studio, VSTS, Jenkins, etc.).
-While I love Roslyn Analyzer which also allows you to analyze your code, NDepend goes further.
-Anyone can write a CQLinq query in a few minutes, which is not true for an analyzer.
-Also, NDepend can compare the evolution of your code between two versions, and ensure you're not increasing the technical debt.
-Finally, NDepend aggregate data from the source code, the binaries, and the code coverage data, so you can create very advanced queries.
+It lets you query your code and ensure it matches your rules, keeping your application maintainable over time.
+It integrates well into the .NET ecosystem (Visual Studio, VSTS, Jenkins, etc.).
+While Roslyn analyzers also enable code analysis, NDepend goes further.
+Anyone can write a CQLinq query in minutes, which is not the case for a Roslyn analyzer.
+NDepend can also compare your code across versions to ensure you are not increasing technical debt.
+Finally, NDepend aggregates data from source code, binaries, and code coverage, enabling very advanced queries.

 You can download the trial version of NDepend on the official site: https://www.ndepend.com